mkitzan/tabular-print/README.md

 - transpose (default False): will transpose the values argument if transpose=True.
 Helpful if a row in values corresponds to a row in the table rather than the expected a row in values corresponds to a column in table (format of a sqlite3 fetchall call)

-- funct (default print): allows user to write the output of dataprint to a file, or call some function with the dataprint row as an argument.
+- printer (default print): allows user to write the output of dataprint to a file, or call some function with the dataprint row as an argument.